Burdu/kotlin_compiler_plugin_test/README.md

 # Bazel parcelizable compiler error

-This repos is to reproduce a compilation error encountered when trying to build with bazel using bazelbuild/rules_kotlin build rules and parcelizable kotlin compiler plugin.
+This repo is to reproduce a compilation error encountered when trying to build with bazel using bazelbuild/rules_kotlin build rules and parcelizable kotlin compiler plugin.

 Command to invoke to reproduce the error.